hindalzahrani10/arti303/README.md

 ## How to use this repo

 **Students** — your instructor will share the link to the relevant lab folder each week.
 Clone or download that folder, follow the `README.md` inside it, and submit via your own repository as instructed.

-## Course overview

-This lab teaching Python programming in the context of AI development — data handling, NumPy, Pandas, PyTorch, computer vision, NLP, sequential data, and modern AI tooling.
-No model training; the focus is on writing clean, reproducible, well-tested code that works with AI systems.

 ---